vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 purchased from Walgreens rather than the one the dentist gave me -- I wanted to leave the dentist's gauze for last and try the Walgreens one to see if it worked well.

+### Removal of sixth gauze

+Around 7:05 PM, I removed my sixth gauze and then kept no gauze inside for a while.
+Since heavy bleeding had stopped, I wanted to see if not having a gauze could help with clot formation faster.
+In any case I wanted to drink some soup with my antibiotics soon and I couldn't do that with a gauze, so I removed the gauze to see how bad the bleeding situation was.

+## Applicaion of ice pack

+### First application starting 2023-07-05 at 7:10 PM

+I applied my regular Wellbox ice pack starting 7:10 PM or so, shortly after removing my sixth gauze.
+Even though there wasn't any swelling yet, the online resources I had read suggested that applying an ice pack within the first 24 hours could help reduce the risk of swelling later, and it wasn't much use to apply it later after the swelling had already started.
+My plan is to apply the ice pack for 15-20 minutes at a time.

 ## Consumption of medications